 - Students are responsible for attending class and taking notes.
 The notes provided by the note-taker are designed to supplement the notes that the student takes in the class.

-- Students are responsible to inform the Disability Services team member of any problems with the note-taking service in a timely manner.
+- Students are responsible for informing Disability Services of any issues with the note-taking accommodation in a timely manner.